Bereshit (parashah): Flood related interpretations

 The Tosefta taught that the flood killed people before animals (as seen in the order of Genesis 7:23), because man sinned first (as shown in Genesis 6:5).

-Rabbi Joḥanan taught that because the corruption of the generation of the Flood was great, their punishment was also great.
+Rabbi Joḥanan taught that because the corruption of the generation of the flood was great, their punishment was also great.
 Genesis 6:5 characterizes their corruption as great (rabbah), saying, "And God saw that the wickedness of man was great in the earth."
 And Genesis 7:11 characterizes their punishment as great (rabbah), saying, "on the same day were all the fountains of the great deep broken up."
-Rabbi Joḥanan reported that three of those great thermal fountains remained open after the Flood—the gulf of Gaddor, the hot-springs of Tiberias, and the great well of Biram.
+Rabbi Joḥanan reported that three of those great thermal fountains remained open after the Flood—the gulf of Gader, the hot-springs of Tiberias, and the great well of Biram.

 Heart capabilities

-In Genesis 6:6, the heart grieves.
-A midrash catalogued the wide range of additional capabilities of the heart reported in the Hebrew Bible.
-The heart speaks, sees, hears, walks, falls, stands, rejoices, cries, is comforted, is troubled, becomes hardened, grows faint, fears, can be broken, becomes proud, rebels, invents, cavils, overflows, devises, desires, goes astray, lusts, is refreshed, can be stolen, is humbled, is enticed, errs, trembles, is awakened, loves, hates, envies, is searched, is rent, meditates, is like a fire, is like a stone, turns in repentance, becomes hot, dies, melts, takes in words, is susceptible to fear, gives thanks, covets, becomes hard, makes merry, acts deceitfully, speaks from out of itself, loves bribes, writes words, plans, receives commandments, acts with pride, makes arrangements, and aggrandizes itself.
+The midrash catalogued the wide range of additional capabilities of the heart reported in the Hebrew Bible and mentions in Genesis 6:6, the heart grieves.
+According to the midrash, elsewhere in the bible besides genesis 6, the heart speaks, sees, hears, walks, falls, stands, rejoices, cries, is comforted, is troubled, becomes hardened, grows faint, fears, can be broken, becomes proud, rebels, invents, cavils, overflows, devises, desires, goes astray, lusts, is refreshed, can be stolen, is humbled, is enticed, errs, trembles, is awakened, loves, hates, envies, is searched, is rent, meditates, is like a fire, is like a stone, turns in repentance, becomes hot, dies, melts, takes in words, is susceptible to fear, gives thanks, covets, becomes hard, makes merry, acts deceitfully, speaks from out of itself, loves bribes, writes words, plans, receives commandments, acts with pride, makes arrangements, and aggrandizes itself.